 And I'll take a few questions if you'd like.

-I want to thank all of the staff, the White House staff, all of the doctors that we've been working with so closely.
+I will say this, I want to thank all of the staff, the White House staff, all of the doctors that we've been working with so closely, and just a lot of very positive things are happening.

 It's a nasty, horrible disease that should have never been allowed to escape China, but it did.

-Mr. President, first, I just wanted to get a clarification.
+Mr. President, first I just wanted to get a clarification.

 Your press secretary said today that you sometimes take more than one test a day.